 Higher SNR for Overcoming Research Frontiers

-Innovative techniques involving light and living organisms are continually discovered in parallel with technological advancements in optics and imaging devices.
-Pioneering the exploration of uncharted areas of biomedical research, Nüvü Camēras’ innovative cameras provide solutions to the most complex detection challenges of the scientific community involved in ultra low light imaging.
-Reaching far beyond the limits of present day technology, Nüvü Camēras’ imaging systems are a significant contribution to the analytical work of modern scientists thanks to an especially higher SNR.
-This particular advantage among others allows scientists to improve obtained results simply by using a more sensitive camera.
+Cutting-edge techniques manipulating light sources to study living organisms are continually discovered in parallel with technological progress in optical and imaging devices.
+Pioneering the exploration of uncharted biological research areas, Nüvü™ innovative cameras answer the most complex detection challenges in ultra low light imaging.
+Reaching far beyond the limits of today’s technology, Nüvü technology enhances the analytical work of modern scientists, significantly increasing their outcomes with superior SNR data.

 Photon Counting for Life Sciences

-The ability to observe individual photons at high frame rates with an astoundingly high SNR can now be achieved with Nüvü Camēras’ EMCCD cameras.
-With background noise averaging below 0.001 ē/pixel/frame on one hand and an EM gain peaking at 5000 on the other, these EMCCD cameras can be used in several biomedical research fields to observe phenomena that have never before been examined with such precision, sensitivity and reliability, thus yielding potential benefits to a wide variety of fields of study.
+Multiple biomedical research fields can now benefit from the most sensitive camera on the market.
+Observing individual photons at high frame rates with an astoundingly high SNR is now possible with Nüvü™ EMCCD cameras.
+With a background noise below 0.001 ē/pix/frame as well as an EM peaking at 5000, these cameras can be applied to several biomedical research fields to study phenomena that have never been examined with such precision, sensitivity and reliability.

-The background noise in EMCCD cameras results from a combination of dark current and clock-induced charges, while being influenced by readout noise, the excess noise factor and improper charge transfer.
-In spite of these various parameters that affect the total background noise, Nüvü Camēras’ state of the art patented technology elegantly overcomes these obstacles.
-One important method is by allowing an amplification the observed signal up to 5000 times via electron multiplication before subjecting it to conversion from charge to electric potential, while typical EMCCDs are limited to an EM gain of 1000.
-Combined with the multitude of other noise-countering methods using CCCP technology (CCD Controller for Counting Photons) explained in further detail in the EMCCD Tutorial, Nüvü Camēras provides today’s researchers with the highest SNR and lowest noise floor for ultra low light imaging involving wavelengths between 250 nm and 1100 nm.
-Moreover, this advanced technology sets these new standards using creative and innovative engineering to physically reduce the system’s noise; not a single computer-based filtering algorithm is employed.
+An EMCCD background noise results from the combination of dark current and clock-induced charges.
+The readout noise, the excess noise factor, and improper charge transfer also influence the background noise.
+Nüvü Camēras state-of-the-art and patented technology elegantly overcomes these obstacles.
+It allows signal amplification up to 5000 times via electron multiplication before digitization, while typical EMCCDs are limited to an EM gain of 1000.
+Combine with the multitude of other noise-countering methods made available with CCCP technology.
+Additionally, Nüvü Camēras advance technology sets new standards using creative and innovative engineering to physically reduce the system’s noise without a single computer-based filtering algorithm.